The Ultimate Coron Travel Guide

 Coron VS El Nido

-El Nido has become popular pretty fast and is now one of the most instagrammed places on the web.
-With that comes tourism that is overwhelming the area.
-Not to mention increases in prices for the much sought after Island Hopping Tours.
-Prices in El Nido are far higher than in other parts of the Philippines and we believe it has become some what of a tourist trap.
-That isn’t to say there are not ways that you can enjoy El Nido but when making the decision between visiting El Nido or Coron we would ultimately suggest Coron.
+El Nido has become popular pretty fast and is now one of the most Instagrammed places on the web.
+With that comes tourism which is overwhelming the area.
+Not to mention increases in prices for the much sought-after Island Hopping Tours.
+Prices in El Nido are far higher than in other parts of the Philippines and we believe it has become somewhat of a tourist trap.
+That isn’t to say there are no ways that you can enjoy El Nido but when making the decision between visiting El Nido or Coron we would ultimately suggest Coron.

 Private Coron Island Boat Tour